JarnoEetSoep/sound-editor/README.md

 * Apple / Linux: `pip3 install -r requirements.txt`

 #### Start
-Start the program by running `py app` on Windows, or `python3 app` on Apple or Linux.
+Start the program by starting `sound-editor.bat` on Windows, or `sound-editor.sh` on Apple or Linux.
 Happy editing!

 # Todos
 * The editor itself